valentinthourte/EngAPI/README.md

 To get the application up and running, you must:

-Clone the github repository to your local machine
+• Clone the github repository to your local machine

-In SQL Server Management Studio, you must execute the CreateDatabaseScript\CreateDatabase.sql script found in the "repository" project in order to create and initialize the database
+• In SQL Server Management Studio, you must execute the CreateDatabaseScript\CreateDatabase.sql script found in the "repository" project in order to create and initialize the database

-Navigate to appsettings.json and modify the DefaultConnection key for a valid connection string to the created database (named EngAPI)
+• Navigate to appsettings.json and modify the DefaultConnection key for a valid connection string to the created database (named EngAPI)

-Build and execute the solution using Microsoft Visual Studio Once the application is running, use the generated API URL for sending requests through Postman
+• Build and execute the solution using Microsoft Visual Studio

+• Once the application is running, use the generated API URL for sending requests through Postman

 USERS:
 The URL for accessing the API will be constructed by the port your local machine forwards in order to run the application (eg: https://localhost:50000) followed by the controller name.
 For the user management, the controller name is "Users".
 An example URL would look like this: "https://localhost:50000/api/Users".
-For endpoints with query parameters, they must be added after the controller name
+For endpoints with query parameters, they must be added after the controller name.

 GET: Returns all users.
 Also has an endpoint for users by ID (Guid).
 Simply add the ID as param in URL (eg: https://localhost:50000/api/Users/eae98cad-9c30-4e80-a1de-7c2af9958b8f)